-4.1 Arterial Road NetworkBoulevard Crosstown and Collector Road Network
+4.1 Boulevard Crosstown and Collector Road Network

 The Transportation network for Riverside is shown on Figure 3, Transportation.
 This map consists of a series of coloured roadways and trails that define roadway classifications to accommodate expected future transportation patterns for the subject lands.
-Ray Gibbon Drive is a Boulevard Roadway and McKenney Avenue are the arterial roadways in the immediate vicinity of Riverside ASP.
-McKenney Avenue is the major east-west Cross-town (arterial) road through the ASP area, providing connections to Ray Gibbon Drive and St. Albert Trail.
+Ray Gibbon Drive is a Boulevard Roadway in the immediate vicinity of Riverside ASP.
+McKenney Avenue is the major east-west Crosstown (arterial) road through the ASP area, providing connections to Ray Gibbon Drive and St. Albert Trail.
 Ray Gibbon Drive, located on the west boundary of the ASP, provides connections to Edmonton via Anthony Henday Drive and connections north to Villeneuve Road.
 In addition, St. Albert Trail (Hwy 2) provides connections to Edmonton to the south and Sturgeon County to the north.

-Ray Gibbon Drive and McKenney Avenue, as designated arterialsboulevard/crosstown, will be part of the truck route/dangerous goods route network.
+Ray Gibbon Drive and McKenney Avenue, as designated boulevard/crosstown, will be part of the truck route/dangerous goods route network.

-4.2 Collector Neighbourhood and Local Road Network
+4.2 Neighbourhood and Local Road Network

-A looped collector_neighbourhood roadway will provide two north accesses off McKenney Avenue.
+A looped neighbourhood roadway will provide two north accesses off McKenney Avenue.
 The proposed school site with a park north of McKenney Avenue is located on two collector roadways.
 The proposed access for the townhouse product, in the area of the school site, may have private rear access to reduce conflict with the traffic generated by the school.
 Alternative road intersection design such as roundabouts should be considered at the intersection of neighbourhood to neighbourhood roadways.

-There are three collector_neighbourhood roadways connecting parcels located south of McKenney Avenue.
-Riverside Drive is one of the south oriented collector_neighbourhood roadways that provides access to the second school and park site from the crosstown roadway - McKenney Avenue.
+There are three neighbourhood roadways connecting parcels located south of McKenney Avenue.
+Riverside Drive is one of the south oriented neighbourhood roadways that provides access to the second school and park site from the crosstown roadway - McKenney Avenue.
 The second school and park site is located at the intersection of Riverside Drive and Rankin Drive and provides east-west roadway connection.
 Rose Gate leads south and is adjacent to the commercial site and connects to Rankin Drive.
-The central collector roadway leads south and is adjacent to the commercial site and aligns with the north collector roadway.
-The third collector neighbourhood roadway, on the west portion of the Plan Area, provides access to the residential portion located in the southwest aligns with the north collector roadway and provides access to the residential portion in the southwest part of the Plan Area.
-On the south portion of the Riverside neighbourhood is an east-west running collector roadway that connects to the north-south collector roadways.
-On the west side of the Grey Nuns White Spruce Park is a north-south collector neighbourhood roadway to provide bus access to the park parking area.
+The third neighbourhood roadway, on the west portion of the Plan Area, provides access to the residential portion located in the southwest.
+On the west side of the Grey Nuns White Spruce Park is a north-south neighbourhood roadway to provide bus access to the park parking area.
 The parking area will accommodate bus turnarounds, because the looped roadway to the west narrows to a local roadway that is not designed for bus traffic.

 A new neighbourhood connection of Rankin Drive to Mission Avenue is proposed - by extending Rankin Drive to connect with Meadowview Lane to the east.
 This proposed roadway will provide a north-south connection from Rankin Drive to Mission Avenue, with an intersection accommodated northwest of the St Albert Grain Elevator Park (future Heritage Sites) on Mission Avenue.
 This new roadway shall provide service and improve connectivity to the Riverside community to the west, and access to the Meadowview Ball Diamonds and heritage sites to the east.
-A new neighbourhood connection of Rankin Drive to Mission Avenue is proposed - by extending Rankin Drive to the east to Meadowview Lane and providing a north-south connection from Rankin Drive to Mission Avenue, with a proposed neighbourhood intersection accommodated northwest of the St Albert Grain Elevator Park (future Heritage Sites) on Mission Avenue.
-This new roadway shall provide service and improved connectivity to the Riverside community to the west, as well as access to the Meadowview Ball Diamonds and Heritage sites to the east.

-Meadowview Drive will be closed to through traffic at the west boundary of the Heritage Park to separate the Heritage Park from the majority of the Riverside neighbourhood.
-A connection access will remain for emergency/service purposes only.
-The future alignment of Meadowview Drive may allow for some of the existing roadway to remain as Meadowview Drive right-of-way; however, Tthe majority the Meadowview Drive right-of-way will be closed and integrated into the overall development plan.
+The majority the Meadowview Drive right-of-way will be closed and integrated into the overall development plan.
 The majority of the roadway of Meadowview Drive is now called Rankin Drive.
 Hogan Road will be closed and the lands integrated into the overall development plan.
 The portion of Hogan Road within the GNWSP is not part of the gross developable area and its future will be determined as part of the Red Willow West Master Plan update in 2016.
 The road names for remaining Meadowview Drive, Meadowview Lane, and Hogan Road may have different names in the future.